Canine Lyme Disease Diagnosis and Prevention: Veterinary Clinical Guidelines

 Tashikin Products and Support

-• The only rapid test using C6 antigen: can distinguish between natural infection and vaccine immunity
+• The only rapid test using C6 antigen: Can distinguish between natural infection and vaccine immunity

 Call to Action (CTA)